-Johan Lagerkvist, an East Asia researcher at the Swedish Institute of International Affairs, said many Uighurs feel they have "no other means to make their voices heard."
+Johan Lagerkvist , an East Asia researcher at the Swedish Institute of International Affairs, says many Uighurs feel they have "no other means to make their voices heard."

-"They feel their religion and religious practices and their cultural traditions are under challenge from Chinese-speaking people moving there and they feel they don't have the same rights and social mobility opportunities," he said.
+"They feel their religion and religious practices and their cultural traditions are under challenge from Chinese-speaking people moving there and they feel they don't have the same rights and social mobility opportunities."

 China denies mistreating Uighurs.
-It said all of the country's ethnic minorities are guaranteed wide-ranging religious and cultural freedoms and benefit from urban development.
+It says all of the country's ethnic minorities are guaranteed wide-ranging religious and cultural freedoms and benefit from urban development.

-Since the Tiananmen incident, Beijing has lashed out at Western analysts for suggesting that repression of Uighurs is responsible for the violence, stating such accusations amount to supporting terrorists.
+Since the Tiananmen incident, Beijing has lashed out at Western analysts for suggesting that repression of Uighurs is responsible for the violence, saying such accusations amount to supporting terrorists.

 U.S. officials have been reluctant to support or deny Beijing's assertion that the car crash was an organized act of terrorism.